-This limitation is not considered a flaw in Unidex 1 performance, since the basic design criterion is one of point to point motion control.
+These limitations are not considered flaws in Unidex 1 performance, since the basic design criterion is one of point to point motion control.

 CHAPTER 7: APPLICATION PROGRAM

 This section provides a sample program (figure 7-2) to demonstrate some of the programming capabilities of Unidex 1.
 Included also are an application summary and a flow chart (figure 7-1).